joshuajfoster/joshuajfoster.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at Boston University, where I work with [Sam Ling](<https://sites.bu.edu/vision/>).
-My research explores the neural mechanisms that support visual attention and working memory.
-I use a range of neuroscience methods including EEG, fMRI, eye tracking, and computational modelling.
+I am a cognitive neuroscientist working with [Sam Ling](<https://sites.bu.edu/vision/>) at Boston University.

+I use a variety of tools including EEG, functional MRI, eye tracking, and computational modelling.

-I completed my PhD at the University of Chicago (mid-2019) with [Ed Awh and Ed Vogel](<https://awhvogellab.com/>).
-Prior to my PhD work, I studied Mathematics and Psychology at Victoria University of Wellington in New Zealand, where I worked with [Gina Grimshaw](<https://canlabvuw.wordpress.com/>).
+I completed my PhD at University of Chicago in 2019, where I worked with [Ed Awh and Ed Vogel](<https://awhvogellab.com/>).

+Prior to my PhD work, I studied at Victoria University of Wellington in New Zealand, where I studied Mathematics and Psychology and worked with [Gina Grimshaw](<https://canlabvuw.wordpress.com/>).